cometbft/cometbft/README.md

 ### Research

-CometBFT is a fork of the Tendermint Core protocol.
+CometBFT is a fork of Tendermint Core.
 Below are links to the original Tendermint consensus algorithm and relevant whitepapers which CosmosBFT will continue to build on.
 - [The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)